Snowflake Cortex Agents

 API_INTEGRATION = datahub_mcp_api_integration;

-3. Add the connector to your agent
+4. Add the connector to your agent

-4. Connect and sign in
+5. Connect and sign in

 Troubleshooting

-- Permission denied creating the integration?
+Permission denied creating the objects?

-CREATE API INTEGRATIONandCREATE EXTERNAL MCP SERVERboth requireACCOUNTADMIN. - Agent not using DataHub tools?
+Agent not using DataHub tools?
 Update the agent system prompt to explicitly mention DataHub tools (search, lineage, schema lookup, etc.).

-OAUTH_RESOURCE_URLexactly matches the MCP endpoint (https://mcp.datahub.com/mcporhttps://<tenant>.acryl.io/integrations/ai/mcp). - Empty results?
+Empty results?
 The signed-in user's DataHub permissions apply — check that they can see the entities in the DataHub UI.

 Links: Cortex Agents Docs · Agent Context Kit · MCP Server Guide

-Deprecated: UDF-Based Setup
+UDF-Based Setup

-The legacy integration works through UDFs created by the DataHub CLI.
+This integration works through UDFs created by the DataHub CLI.
 Once set up, your Cortex Agent calls DataHub tools alongside your Snowflake tables.

 Prerequisites